mmoole/ansible-role-vm-provision-image/Readme.md

 -----

 Ansible role for creating a virtual machine on VMWare Esxi/VSphere based on a hard disk image.
 Currently tested with CentOS 8, Almalinux 8 and RockyLinux 8 cloud image.
+Known Limitations:
-These images no longer contain scsi drivers so the HDD in the vortual machine is attached to the SATA controller.
+* These images no longer contain scsi drivers so the HDD in the vortual machine is attached to the SATA controller.
 Older images not being compatible with this are not supported.
+* The variable `disk` must be set to a size equal or greater than the expanded size of the image (in GiB)

 Installation
 ------------